AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

 In the data understanding stage, an assessment is done on the quality of available data and how much processing will be required to use that data.
 It comprises exploratory data analysis, often including graphical visualizations and summarization of data.
 According to P09, the temptation of applying groundbreaking Machine Learning techniques tends to overlook the importance of understanding the data.

 Data understanding is also an important step to assess the feasibility of the project.
 Thus, it entails not only performing an exploratory analysis, but also a considerable effort in communicating the main findings to all the different stakeholders.
+This tends to be a slow process~(P12).